 Contamination occurs when people put incorrect items in their recycling bin or food and garden organics (FOGO) bin.

 Contamination is a significant problem in Moreland.
-We have a recycling contamination rate of 17 per cent, which is 7 per cent higher than the state average.
+We have a recycling contamination rate of 17%, which is 7% higher than the state average.

-How to know if your bin was inspected
+How do I know if my bin was inspected?

 All inspected bins will have a tag or a sticker placed on them.

-Contaminated bins will receive a warning bin tag or a rejection sticker, indicating that items were found in the bin that shouldn't be there.
-These households will also receive a notice in their letterbox with information on how to use their bins correctly.
+Contaminated bins will receive a 'warning' bin tag or a 'rejection' sticker, indicating that items were found in the bin that shouldn't be there.
+These households will receive information on how to use their bins correctly.

 If your bin has been rejected (not picked up) following an inspection you will need to: